MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dsc/resources/authoringResourceMofCS.md

 ---
-ms.date: 07/08/2020
-keywords:  dsc,powershell,configuration,setup
+description: This article demonstrates how to create a DSC resource as a cmdlet written in C#. ms.date: 07/08/2020
 title: Authoring a DSC resource in C#
-description: This article demonstrates how to create a DSC resource as a cmdlet written in C#.
 ---

 # Authoring a DSC resource in C\#